About

 1. Decarceration

-is aimed at reducing the number of Black people held in custody or custodial supervision.
+Is aimed at reducing the number of Black people held in custody or custodial supervision.

 2. Full participation

-is aimed at addressing the social determinants of health and justice by fighting anti-Black racism with respect to such things as income, employment, housing, education, and health.
+Is aimed at addressing the social determinants of health and justice by fighting anti-Black racism with respect to such things as income, employment, housing, education, and health.

 3. Poverty relief

-is aimed at permanently lifting Black people out of poverty in all its forms and improving the living conditions of Black people with low or no income.
+Is aimed at permanently lifting Black people out of poverty in all its forms and improving the living conditions of Black people with low or no income.

 Read the full report, available in English and French: